-If your LGPS benefits are more than your lifetime allowance you will have to pay tax on the excess.
-If your excess benefits are paid as a pension the charge will be 25%, with income tax deducted on the ongoing pension payments; if the excess benefits are taken as a lump sum they will be taxed once only at 55%.
+When you take your LGPS benefits, if the capital value of those benefits is more than your available lifetime allowance you will have to pay tax on the excess.
+If your excess benefits are paid as a pension the tax charge will be 25% of the capital value of the excess; the ongoing pension payments will also be subject to income tax.
+If the excess benefits are taken as a lump sum they will be taxed once only at 55%.

-You can choose to pay the tax charge immediately by a reduction to your lump sum or you can ask the scheme to pay the charge for you in return for a permanent reduction to your pension - this is called a lifetime allowance debit.
+You can choose to pay the tax charge immediately by a reduction to your lump sum, pay the tax directly to HMRC yourself, or you can ask the scheme to pay the charge for you in return for a permanent reduction to your pension - this is called a lifetime allowance debit.